Address: 5 Mercer Street

 Before the expansion of taquerías there was Milagro Cantina, one of the first Mexican restaurants that deviated from tex mex in Toronto.
 At Milagro, jalapeno laced cheese isn’t sprinkled liberally on top everything, but rather flavours are added with smoked peppers, creamy avocados and freshly made salsas.
 It’s my go-to location for tacos and burritos, since I can make reservations, am not required to share a table with strangers and actually get plates and cutlery to go with the meal.

-Having visited all three locations, my favourite is the uptown Yonge site (pictured in this post) but each has their own appeal.
+Having visited all three locations, my favourite is the uptown Yonge site (pictured in this post.
+Update: this location has since closed) but each has their own appeal.
 The Mercer location is by far the largest and best for large parties and its proximity to the entertainment district.
 Meanwhile, Queen West is intimate and quieter so good for casual meals where conversation is key.
 The Yonge location is the happy medium – still fairly large (with two floors) and a nice vibe (bustling bar but not so loud that you can’t carry a conversation).

 At all the restaurants, complementary house made tortilla chips and salsa is handed out after ordering.
 Although delicious, the salsa is rather small and never enough to last past 10 chips, so we added on an order of guacamole ($11.50 for large) to satisfy ourselves (so much so that we had to get a refill of chips).
 The guacamole is simple with the tomatoes and onion, muted so that the fresh creamy avocado shines through with some salt and citrus.
 A bit of serrano peppers is scattered throughout but sparingly so there isn’t much heat.